shuftipro/iOS-SDK/ShuftiPro Sdk With NFC/README.md

   Accepted Values: **"0",   "1"**

   This parameter displays a screen to collect consent from end-user before the verification process starts.
 If the value is set 1, the screen will be displayed to end-user.
 If the value is set 0, the consent screen will not be displayed.

-* ## background_checks

-  Required: **No**
-  Type: **string**
-  Accepted Values: **"0", "1"**

-   It is a verification process that will require you to send us the full name of end-user in addition to the date of birth.
-Shufti Pro will perform AML based background checks based on this information.
-Please note that the name and dob keys will be extracted from document service if these keys are empty.

-* ## phone

-  Required: **No**
-  Type: **string**
-  Accepted Values: **"0", "1"**

-  This service key corresponds to Phone Verification service of Shufti Pro.
-A customized code is sent to end-user on their phone number, that is sent back by end-user to verify their identity.

 <!-- -------------------------------------------------------------------------------- -->
 * ## Face